What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Why Global Capability Centers Have Replaced Traditional Outsourcing

-Global Capability Centers give companies something outsourcing cannot: ownership.
-When you outsource a function, the vendor owns the talent relationship, the process knowledge, and often the institutional memory.
-When you build a GCC, your company owns all three.
+GCCs give companies what outsourcing cannot: ownership.
+When a function is outsourced, the vendor holds the talent relationship, the process knowledge, and often the institutional memory.
+When you build a GCC, your company owns all three directly.

-According to Zinnov’s 2024 GCC State of the Market report, 78% of GCC leaders cite strategic capability building, not cost reduction, as their primary motivation for setting up in India.
-Cost remains a factor, but it has dropped to third place behind talent access and innovation capacity.
+According to Zinnov’s 2024 GCC State of the Market report, 78% of GCC leaders cite strategic capability building, not cost reduction, as their primary reason for setting up in India.
+Cost matters, but it has dropped to third place behind talent access and innovation capacity.
+This shift changes how the model should be evaluated.

 DimensionOutsourcingGCC (Captive Center)